 Clients within a perimeter that have private access to resources do not have access to unauthorized (potentially public) resources outside the perimeter.

-VPC Service Controls provides an additional layer of security defense for Google Cloud services that is independent of Identity and Access Management (IAM).
+VPC Service Controls provides an extra layer of security defense for Google Cloud services that is independent of Identity and Access Management (IAM).
 While IAM enables granular identity-based access control, VPC Service Controls enables broader context-based perimeter security, including controlling data egress across the perimeter.
 We recommend using both VPC Service Controls and IAM for defense in depth.

 Security benefits of VPC Service Controls